ali850608/A-star-with-least-turning/README.md

 - s: the start label
 - g: the goal label

-You can define your owned turning consideration in "A-star-with-least-turning/src/graph_utils.cpp" isTurning founction
+You can define your owned turning weight in "A-star-with-least-turning/src/graph_utils.cpp" isTurning founction

 The idea is that if the robot is doing turning, then it will add extra g_value to the node.
 Hence, when the a star calculates the shortest path, the turning will be considered.